TFohrer/login-tracker/README.md

 ## What it does
 Track how often user logs in, how much time he spends and what technique are beeing used (PW-Managers, In-Browser-PW-Manager)

+EDIT: Password strength measured with zxcvbn-Plugin(https://github.com/dropbox/zxcvbn)

 ## Development notes

 Install all bower dependencies via

     $ bower install

-simply run the extension with profile previous created profile (see: https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles):
+Simply run the extension with previous created profile (see: https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles):

     $ jpm run --profile login-tracker

 ## Debugging
 ### live reload for development